-(i) An ASL version of the test discussed in (43), with ANY (which in some environments has a clear NPI behavior) suggests that it cannot appear under Role Shift without being quoted.
+First, an ASL version of the test discussed in (43), with ANY (which in some environments has a clear NPI behavior) suggests that it cannot appear under Role Shift without being quoted.

-- (ii) Another test of indirect discourse based on licensing of ellipsis from outside the attitude report similarly fails.
-For simplicity, we will just lay out its logic on an English example: - (77) Context: The speaker has recently had a political conversation with John.
+Second, another test of indirect discourse based on licensing of ellipsis from outside the attitude report similarly fails.
+For simplicity, we will just lay out its logic on an English example:

+- (76) Context: The speaker has recently had a political conversation with John.
 The addressee and John have never met each other. - a.
 You love Obama.
 John told me that he doesn't. - b. (#) You love Obama.
 John told me: 'I don't.'

-In (77)a, the elided VP in the second sentence is licensed by the first sentence, and one definitely does not infer that John's words involved an elided VP.
-The facts are different in (77)b, which clearly attributes to John the use of the very words I don't - hence a possible deviance if the context does not explain why John might have used a construction with ellipsis.
-When some information to this effect is added, the ellipsis within quotation marks becomes of course acceptable, as seen in (78)b.
+In (76)a, the elided VP in the second sentence is licensed by the first sentence, and one definitely does not infer that John's words involved an elided VP.
+The facts are different in (76)b, which clearly attributes to John the use of the very words $I \, don't$ - hence a possible deviance if the context does not explain why John might have used a construction with ellipsis.
+When some information to this effect is added, the ellipsis within quotation marks becomes of course acceptable, as seen in (77)b.

-(78) a.
+(77) a.
 I just told John that you love Obama.
-He told me that he doesn't. b.
+He told me that he doesn't.

+b.
 I just told John that you love Obama.
 He told me: 'I don't'.